OV3RLORDS-MODS/RBS-ATM-FIVEM/README.md

  Simply drag and drop it to your "resource" folder.

+ - Support?

+   You can always join my discord for any support you may need.

 - Important Notice: Please Read Before Use

 This FiveM mod is provided under the following terms: